 1. No Apparent Glucose Pattern (All Over the Charts)

-Erratic glucose readings that seem to have no rhyme or reason have 4 familiar causes:
+Erratic glucose readings that seem to have no rhyme or reason have four familiar causes:

-1. TDD Too Low A low TDD or small carb boluses cause high glucose readings throughout much of the day.
+- TDD Too Low: A low TDD or small carb boluses cause high glucose readings throughout the day.
 Correction boluses only temporarily bring them down.
-See Pattern #6 or #7 to increase your TDD for faster adjustment of your pump settings with The Pump Settings Tool.
+See Pattern #6 or #7 to increase your TDD for faster adjustment of your pump settings with AID and Pump Settings Tool.

-3. Bolusing late or not at all results in erratic glucose readings.
-Take boluses early before the meal and improve accuracy based on carb counts, checking your CarbF, and direct feedback from your CGM screen.
-Bolus 15 to 30 minutes before meals or substantial snacks whenever possible.
-When a glucose goes low before a meal, consume quick carbs and then cover the remaining meal carbs with a regular carb bolus.
+- Bolusing late or not at all results in erratic glucose readings.
+Take boluses early before the meal and improve accuracy based on carb counts, checking your CarbF, and direct feedback from your CGM screen, Bolus 15 to 30 minutes before meals or substantial snacks whenever possible.
+When glucose goes low before a meal, consume quick carbs and then cover the remaining meal carbs with a regular carb bolus.

 2. Most Common Glucose Pattern (High Glucose at Night, Not Much Delight)